husreo/recursive-inscriptions-oridnals/README.md

-# Inscriptions
+# Guide

-This is an example and does not use production graphics.
+This is html ordinals structure.

 `/content/` contains inscriptions that needs to be referenced by our inscriptions.
 References to this folder need to eventually be replaced with references containing inscription IDs.
 E.g. `/content/bg-1.png` could become `/content/[inscription-id]`.